-- A9.
-An appropriate subject matter is: - (a) Identifiable, and capable of consistent evaluation against the identified criteria; and - (b) Such that the information about it can be subjected to procedures for gathering sufficient appropriate evidence to support a reasonable assurance or limited assurance conclusion, as appropriate. - A10.
+- A10.A9.
+An appropriate subject matter is: - (a) Identifiable, and capable of consistent evaluation against the identified criteria; and - (b) Able to Such that the information about it can be subjected to procedures for gathering sufficient appropriate evidence to support a reasonable assurance or limited assurance conclusion, as appropriate. - A11.A10.
 Examples of subject matters that may be appropriate for a compliance engagement include compliance with the following: - General Insurers and Insurance Groups Risk Management Strategy & Reinsurance Management Strategy (RMS/REMS). - Treasurer's Instructions. - Managed Investment Schemes Compliance Plan. - Registered Superannuation Entity SIS Act requirements (SPS 310). - Financial Services Licensee Corporations Act 2001 requirements.

-&lt;sup>33 See ASAE 3000, paragraph 24(b)(vi).
+See ASAE 3000, paragraph 32.
+See ASAE 3000, paragraph 24(b)(vi).

+A12.
 A11.
-For further guidance on assessing the appropriateness of the subject matter refer to Appendix 3 and ASAE 3000.
+For further guidance on assessing the appropriateness of the subject matter refer to Appendix 3 and ASAE 300034.